Content Search Flow#

 Click Reset to clear all search inputs and results.

-The Q&A tab provides a conversational interface for asking questions about your uploaded content.
+The Q&A tab provides a conversational interface for asking questions about uploaded content.

-Optionally select tags to narrow the context using the Filter by label selector
+(Optional) Select tags to narrow the context using the Filter by tag selector.

-Type your question in the input area (max 500 characters)
+Type your question in the input area (maximum: 500 characters).

 Answer - The AI-generated response based on your content